 University of the Southwest awards many scholarships, hereafter referred to as Institutional Awards.
 Donor-funded awards also are available.
 Institutional Awards are not dispensed or refunded in excess of a student's direct costs (tuition and oncampus room and board).
 If a credit balance is created on the student's account because of an institutional award, the award will be reduced to a zero balance.
 No student will receive a refund resulting from an institutional award.
-Institutional Awards and institutional scholarships are limited to seventy percent (70 percent) of the student's direct costs (tuition and on-campus room and board).
 At the discretion of the Director of Financial Aid, all or a portion of a student's Institutional Award or institutional assistance may be replaced by grants, work-study, or other sources of aid, depending on the student's eligibility for other types of aid.
 Institutional Awards are adjusted to zero each semester, and no credit balance is carried forward to the next semester.
 Note: Awards are calculated based on 16 hours per term during Fall/Spring term or a total of 32 credits for the Fall/Spring semesters.